START-Hack/Cisco_STARTHACK24/README.md

 - Presentation: Sell the use case and show the prototype, communication of the developed solution (20%)

 ## Point of Contact:
+Join our [Webex Space]( https://eurl.io/#W5utnhKwO) to get in touch with us directly if you have any questions.

-- Stefan Leemann, Head of Networking Experiences at Cisco Switzerland
+- Stefan Leemann, Head of Networking Experiences Cisco Switzerland
 - Anna Summerauer, Solution Engineer Wireless Cisco Switzerland
 - Tina Lang, Solution Engineer Switching Cisco Switzerland
-- Simon Light, Technical Solutions Specialist, Wireless Cisco UK (remote)
+- Simon Light, Solutions Engineer Wireless Cisco UK (remote)

 ## Prize - the winning team members will each receive: